0tang1/tts/README.md

 Our ultimate goal is to generate emotionally expressive podcast audio.
 Below, you'll find step-by-step instructions to replicate our code.

+Our example Podcast output can be found at output_full.wav

 ## Training Data Preparation

 Ensure that your data is organized according to the following structure before starting the training process: